 Given the novelty of data strategy, an organised approach needs to be adopted.
 Design thinking is a process whereby every aspect of implementation right from ideation to testing focuses on the end user.
 In order to ensure that every individual’s experience is satisfying, design thinking can be applied.
 This would make sure that the bulk of data produced is framed using a variety of methodologies and processes, resulting in the development of scalable insights and solutions.
 Through channelling all the resources in favour of the end user, it would make it easier for individuals to comprehend the value of the data produced.

 – Openness to learning and experimentation:

 While data and analytics are undoubtedly revolutionizing the means in which companies operate, it must be remembered that these are relatively new technologies.
 Thus, implementation without a certain level of experimentation isn’t the best way forward.
 For companies to truly thrive from data-driven insights, employees and executives alike should be open to the possibilities of new ventures and learning outcomes.
 Data scientists and programmers can be instrumental in helping figure out how the systems can benefit employees.
 Different strategies can be put to test and the ones that reap best results can be implemented in the long run.

 Given all the above factors, it is evident that data-driven strategies go way beyond being mere technological projects owing to their complexities and variables.
 By acknowledging the human influence, incorporating an organised approach and being open to setbacks, data will reach its true potential.

-If you would like any further tips or advice on this topic, feel free to drop us an email at David.email@example.com.
+If you would like any further tips or advice on this topic, feel free to drop me an email at firstname.lastname@example.org.